Bargaining Unit: At Will

 The information listed below is meant to serve as examples of the job duties and responsibilities for positions in this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

-- Plans, organizes, assigns, directs, reviews, and supervises the work of assigned staff in the pump repair shop and at the Pleasant Valley Pumping Plant engaged in the maintenance and repair of pumping plant and water distribution facilities and in the operation and maintenance of the Pleasant Valley Pumping Plant.
+- Plans, organizes, assigns, directs, reviews, and supervises the work of assigned staff in the pump repair shop engaged in the maintenance and repair of pumping plant and water distribution facilities and in the maintenance of the Pleasant Valley Pumping Plant.

 - Prepares the Department’s annual budget; reviews expenditures to ensure they remain within prescribed limits; and justifies budget variances.

-- Communicates with staff and is responsible for ensuring compliance with District policies, rules, regulations, and guidelines.
+- Communicates with staff and ensures compliance with District policies, rules, regulations, and guidelines.

 - Participates in formulating long-range planning goals.